 Dominated by a handsome castle, Spiez is a peaceful village situated on the edge of Lake Thun.
 Highlights from this little village include a 14-mile circular hike promising fine views of the mountainous terrain and bright blue lake waters, and a visit to the 1000-year-old church within Spiez Castle.

 Not far from the quaint capital city of Bern, Wengen lies at the foot of the imposing Eiger-Mönch-Jungfrau mountain range.
 The views alone are enough of a reason to take a trip to Wengen, but those in search of a little more adventure certainly won’t be disappointed either.

-The traditional architecture and colorful façades of Appenzell’s main square and street draw visitors to its center year after year.
-Home to an impressive castle, Catholic Church and mural-covered town hall, a guided tour around the best of the village’s architectural delights is always a treat.
+The traditional architecture and colourful façades of Appenzell’s main square and street draw visitors to its centre year after year.
+Home to an impressive castle, Catholic church and mural-covered town hall, a guided tour around the best of the village’s architectural delights is always a treat.

-Acting as the gateway to the Swiss National Park, Zernez is easily accessible from Switzerland’s neighboring countries of Italy and Austria.
-Keen hikers and mountain bikers will fall in love with Zernez instantaneously as it offers a network of trails unrivaled by many other villages in the country.
+Acting as the gateway to the Swiss National Park, Zernez is easily accessible from Switzerland’s neighbouring countries of Italy and Austria.
+Keen hikers and mountain bikers will fall in love with Zernez instantaneously as it offers a network of trails unrivalled by many other villages in the country.